- To report illegal fireworks on July 3, 4, 5, call (505) 833-7335.

 “No fireworks of any kind are allowed to be discharged in the Bosque, Open Space areas or city parks.”
 Albuquerque Fire Chief David Downey said.
 “We are asking the public once again help us keep our city safe by using legal fireworks in a safe manner.”

 Freedom Fourth is an annual event which is held at Balloon Fiesta Park on July Fourth.
 The safest way to prevent fireworks-related injuries is to leave fireworks displays to trained professionals.

-The City of Albuquerque Fire Code does prohibit the possession, sale, or use of all Aerial and Ground Audible Devices within the city limits.
+City of Albuquerque Ordinance prohibits the sale and use of all Aerial Fireworks and Ground Audible Devices within the city limits.

 - Aerial Spinners